Who needs Freddy Krueger when we have Death Bed: The Bed That Eats?

-Deep within an unspecified forest, a cobblestone embankment houses an underground cave.
+Deep within a forest, a cobblestone embankment houses an underground cave.
 Inside the cave lies Death Bed: The Bed That Eats.
-Hundreds of years ago, Death Bed was spawned by the tears of a satanic demon who enticed humans into becoming its next meal.
-Stuck behind a painting in the same cave sits a sickly narrator (complete with fake British accent), who was once ingested by Death Bed, but rejected because of his unspecified sickness.
-Over the course of one day (“Breakfast,” “Lunch,” “Dinner,” and “The Just Dessert,”), the audience plays fly on the wall.
+Hundreds of years ago, Death Bed was spawned by the tears of a satanic demon, tasked with enticing humans via telepathy into becoming its next meal.
+A sickly narrator, who was once ingested by Death Bed, is stuck behind a painting in the same cave.
+Over the course of one day (“Breakfast,” “Lunch,” “Dinner,” and “The Just Dessert,”), the audience plays fly-on-the-wall.
 Death Bed entices men and women with promises of sex.
-Death Bed breaths heavily as it removes women’s clothes.
 Death Bed emits piss-yellow soap suds as it chows down on victims.
 Death Bed guzzles a bottle of Pepto-Bismol.
 A brother searches for his sister.
 Will he understand the plight of Death Bed?
 Will you?

-For a $30,000 backyard horror movie, Death Bed is a major accomplishment in the annals of strange cinema.
-Calling the experience surreal is too easy.
-In fact, thanks to the crude, psyched-out techniques and could-have-been-a-great-urban-legend plotline, the film floats in the upper echelon of disconnected films that must be seen, just to be certain that they actually exist.
-Scored with sparse, echo-drenched synths and random sound effects, the tone is folksy and dead serious, despite the obvious moments of facetiousness.
-So when you see Death Bed eat a bucket of fried chicken, replace a guy’s arms with plastic skeleton bones, and knaw through a handful of medieval orgy practitioners, DON’T LAUGH.
+For a $30,000 project, Death Bed is a major accomplishment in the annals of strange cinema.
+Imagine Roger Corman’s legendary Edgar Allan Poe adaptations, but laced with nitrous, barbiturates, and an inhuman experimental synthesizer score.
+Calling the film surreal is too easy.
+In fact, thanks to the crude, psyched-out techniques and coulda-been-a-great-urban-legend plot, Death Bed floats in the upper echelon of disconnected films that must be seen . . . just to be certain that they actually exist.
+The tone is folksy and dead serious, despite the obvious moments of facetiousness.
+So when you see Death Bed eat a bucket of fried chicken, replace a guy’s arms with plastic skeleton bones, and chew through a handful of medieval orgy practitioners, DO NOT LAUGH.
 The look is cheap, but completely appropriate — Death Bed’s chambers and the surrounding areas would never have the same effect if things were more fleshed out.
 Especially during the disorientating dream sequences.

-So we’ve got this near-epic of dreamy, absurdist cinema with an amazing concept.
-Does it wear thin?
+So we’ve got this near-epic of dreamy, ludicrous cinema with a helluva hook.
+Does the concept wear thin?
 A little.
-People wander into Death Bed’s room and then a feast ensues, spiced up with the occasional flashback and a generous amount of boobs.
+People wander into Death Bed’s room and then a feast ensues, spiced up with the occasional flashback.
 This repeats a couple of times, without much variation.
 In turn, the content runs a tad short of fleshing out a full length feature.
 I asked myself if that really mattered.
-As it turns out, it doesn’t.